fbpx

 FacebookTwitterWhatsApp

 Influencer marketing continued to play a significant role in the digital ecosystem with brands embracing their eminent relevance as a valuable tool in identifying and targeting key audiences.
 When used well, they can be an effective marketing tool.
 But a number of brands still haven’t grasped how to get the most out of them viewing them as a checklist item rather than holding them with high regard as they do other marketing channels.
 They are simply going through the motions and flowing with the current.
-They don’t invest enough time to build proper influencer teams neither do they have a clear rationale or strategy in their approach, they just send out bare minimum execution briefs and offer free products in exchange for their ‘expertise’.
+They don’t invest enough time to build proper influencer teams nor do they have a clear rationale or strategy in their approach, they just send out bare minimum execution briefs and offer free products in exchange for their ‘expertise’.

 That is why today, we see many one-off influencer projects and rushed campaigns run by digital subsets that lack the power or budget to deliver something informative and transformative.
-This boils down to a simple lack of planning to ensure that influencers are on boarded on time, for the right duration of time, that they are part and parcel of a social strategy which executes and disseminates content that will move brand stories forward and deliver metrics that make sense.
+This boils down to a simple lack of planning to ensure that influencers are onboarded on time, for the right duration of time, and that they are part and parcel of a social strategy which executes and disseminates content that will move brand stories forward and deliver metrics that make sense.

 Online Influencers.
 Image from https://www.brandwatch.com/blog/5-ways-to-navigate-social-media-influencer-marketing/